MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/known-issues.md

     - **labelByCustomProperties** and **EnableLabelBySharePointProperties**.
 For more information, see [Migrate labels from Secure Islands and other labeling solutions](rms-client/clientv2-admin-guide-customizations.md#migrate-labels-from-secure-islands-and-other-labeling-solutions).

-    - **RunPolicyInBackground**, for all Office apps except for Excel.
-For more information, see [Turn on classification to run continuously in the background](rms-client/clientv2-admin-guide-customizations.md#turn-on-classification-to-run-continuously-in-the-background).

 For more information, see [The client side of Azure Information Protection](rms-client/use-client.md).
 ## Known issues in policies